Jackson Child Support Modification Attorney

 Generally speaking, the court will use the guidelines when awarding child support unless there are reasons for overcoming those guidelines.
 Under Mississippi Code Section 43-19-103, there are a number of ways that either parent can show that the guidelines are inappropriate.
 Sometimes the custodial parent may be able to show that the guidelines do not provide sufficient income, while in other cases the noncustodial parent may be able to demonstrate that the guidelines over-provide in terms of necessary support.
 Examples include, for instance, extraordinary medical or educational expenses of the child (as well as other special needs), or independent income of the child.

 Now that you understand how child support is calculated and awarded in Mississippi, what re grounds for modifying a child support order?
 A Jackson child support modification attorney can assist you.

 In order to modify a child support order—regardless of whether the original order is based on the guidelines or on other terms that the court deemed to be equitable—a parent must request the modification.
 The request for the modification must be based in a “substantial change in circumstances,” which is typically defined as either:

 - A change of 25 percent or more in the adjusted gross income of the parent; or

 - A change in the child’s needs that would result in a necessary change to the amount of support from the noncustodial parent.

 Contact a Jackson Child Support Modification Attorney

 Has there been a substantial change in circumstances since your child support order was issued?
 You may be able to petition for a child support modification.
 A dedicated Jackson child support modification attorney can assist with your case.
-Contact Derek L. Hall, PLLC to learn more.
+Contact Derek L. Hall, PC to learn more.
 If you want it all, you ought to call Hall.